JackXammie/qmlhep-gsoc-2026/README.md

 🧠 Project Idea

-Beyond completing the tasks, I developed a system where:
+  I developed a system where:

 - Each farm = node
 - Each node contains crop + environmental data